daos-stack/daos/src/ddb/tests/README.md

   though test suite will setup a vos instance and tests the commands and vos layers together, most of the testing is focused on the commands layer, that invalid input for options and arguments is handled appropriately, etc.
-- The main test suit focuses on the ddb_main function and that the ddb utility options and arguments are handled appropriately.
+- The main test suite focuses on the ddb_main function and that the ddb utility options and arguments are handled appropriately.
 - The print test suite looks at how information is printed and if it seems correct.